 If topical NSAIDs are effective, practical and affordable, use only topical NSAIDs.

-For those patients with low GI and high CV risk, naproxen may be preferred because of its potential lower CV risk compared with other ns-NSAIDs or COX-2 selective inhibitors, but Celebrex (celecoxib) at the lowest approved dose (200 mg once daily) might be acceptable.
+For those patients with relatively low GI and high CV risk, naproxen is preferred because of its minimal CV risk compared with other ns-NSAIDs or COX-2 selective inhibitors, but Celebrex (celecoxib) at the lowest approved dose (200 mg once daily) might be acceptable.
 The degree of CV risk appears related to the level of Cox-2 inhibition, with naproxen having the least activity.
 For a graph of Cox-2 activities of different NSAIDs, see here.

 If “best” means the safest form, the use of a topical form of NSAID is the preferred means of using an NSAID.
 Applied topically in the form of a cream, gel or patch, the NSAID will penetrate to the affected area only where applied, lessening the blood levels and exposure to the kidney and liver therefore reducing the risk of systemic side effects (fewer cardiovascular and gastrointestinal adverse events) and treatment complications.
 Topical NSAIDs in many cases are equally effective for pain control and are the recommended first choice to begin treatment with an NSAID.